Mrs. Sciretta Algebra I September, 2016

 •Corrections may be done thoroughly & completely on the correction worksheet to earn back a maximum of 20% of the points missed.

-•Homework average must be at 90% or better to qualify for the
+•Homework average must be at 90% or better to qualify for the opportunity described above.

 •Corrections must be handed in within 1 week after receiving the scored quiz.